thejdlowe/like-my-coffee/README.md

 5. Style it up, baby!
 6. Allow custom time lengths for rounds
 7. Mark who wins in each round, so that a final round can have all the winners.
+8. Separate the logic of bluetooth from the server so if the bluetooth crashes, I can try again.
+9. If the player buzzes in successfully, return True to the controller and give a haptic response of some kind.

 Below is the original ReadMe: